-- The current Oak Knoll Project does not change or introduce new or different land uses other than those shown on the LUTE Land Use Diagram.
-The current 2016 Oak Knoll project continues to include residential, commercial and open space/resource conservation land uses and facility types, of a similar nature as was previously found to conform to the General Plan LUTE Land Use Diagram. - The density of the current 2016 Oak Knoll Project is within the maximum limits set forth in the General Plan.
-The total residential development proposed under the current 2016 Oak Knoll Project is 935 residential units, less than the 960 units that were previously proposed in the 2006 Oak Knoll Plan and that were found to be within the maximum limits set forth in the General Plan.
+The density of the current 2016 Oak Knoll Project is within the maximum limits set forth in the General Plan.
+The total residential development proposed under the current 2016 Oak Knoll Project is 918 residential units, less than the 960 units that were previously proposed in the 2006 Oak Knoll Plan and that were found to be within the maximum limits set forth in the General Plan.